jimivdw/wct-parallel/README.md

 npm install --save-dev wct-parallel
 ```

-You can then add the plugin in your [WCT Configuration](https://github.com/Polymer/tools/tree/master/packages/web-component-tester#configuration) or enable it via the `--plugin wct-istanbub` CLI option.
+You can then add the plugin in your [WCT Configuration](https://github.com/Polymer/tools/tree/master/packages/web-component-tester#configuration) or enable it via the `--plugin wct-parallel` CLI option.

 ## Configuration